instituutnederlandsetaal/BlackLab/site/docs/guide/how-to-configure-indexing.md

         standoffAnnotations:
         - path: .//linkGrp[@targFunc='head argument']/link
           type: relation
+          relationClass: dep   # the class of relation we're indexing here
           valuePath: "replace(@ana, 'ud-syn:', '')"  # relation type
           # Note that we make sure the root relation is indexed without a source,
           # which is required in BlackLab.